 ENERGY STAR score for hospitals (general medical and surgical) (Canada)

-- Property types.
-The ENERGY STAR score for hospitals applies to general medical hospitals, including critical access hospitals and children’s hospitals.
+Property types.
+The ENERGY STAR score for hospitals in Canada applies to general medical hospitals, including critical access hospitals and children’s hospitals.
 The ENERGY STAR score applies to an entire hospital, whether it is a single building or a campus of buildings.
 Individual buildings that are part of larger hospital campuses cannot receive their own score.

-- Adjustments for weather and business activity.
+Adjustments for weather and business activity.
 The analysis includes adjustments for:

 - Number of workers on the main shift